garbagetown/guideline/source_en/ArchitectureInDetail/DataAccessJpa.rst

 Specifying as Named query in Properties file
 """"""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""
-Specify the query to be executed in the properties file (classpath:META-INF/jpa-named-queries.properties) of Spring Data JPA.
+Specify the query in the properties file (classpath:META-INF/jpa-named-queries.properties) of Spring Data JPA.

 | **Consider using this method when it is required to write a database platform specific SQL at the time of using NativeQuery.**
 | **Even if it is database platform specific SQL, it is recommended that you use a method to directly specify in @Query annotation when there is no dependency on the execution environment.**